openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 Our Car, This is a picture of my car
 ```
 In the example above the /metadata/description value of the first record is in quotation marks to prevent the EBI from mistakenly using the commas in the description to determine the end of the field.
-The surrounding quotation marks are stripped from the content by the EBI prior to import so they won’t appear in your item’s metadata in EQUELLA.
+The surrounding quotation marks are stripped from the content by the EBI prior to import so they won’t appear in your item’s metadata in openEQUELLA.

 Tools like Microsoft® Excel make it very easy to surround your content with quotation marks where needed.
 Microsoft® Excel automatically places quotation marks around any text in CSVs that contain commas.
 Simply use Microsoft® Excel’s “Save As…” command and set “Save as Type” to “CSV (Comma delimited)(*.csv)”.

 #### Importing Metadata Attributes
-EQUELLA supports metadata attributes in its metadata schemas.
-These can be added to an EQUELLA schema using the EQUELLA schema editor.
+openEQUELLA supports metadata attributes in its metadata schemas.
+These can be added to an openEQUELLA schema using the openEQUELLA schema editor.

 To import values into a schema attribute field specify in the CSV the attribute as you would a usual tag-based field and prefix the attribute name with a “@” character.

 #### Specifying Multi-Value Metadata Fields
-EQUELLA supports repeating metadata values.
+openEQUELLA supports repeating metadata values.

-It is possible with the EBI to import multiple values per CSV field as repeating fields in EQUELLA.
+It is possible with the EBI to import multiple values per CSV field as repeating fields in openEQUELLA.
 This can be achieved with either delimited values in the one cell or spreading the values across multiple columns of the same XPath column heading (or a combination of both).

 #### Using Delimiters to Specify Multi-Value Metadata Fields
 You can delimit (i.e. separate) the values in the one field with a special character or string of your choice.
 A pipe character (“|”) can be used to separate the values in the metadata/keywords/keyword column.